dichev/toolbox/README.md

 ```

 ### <a name="Plugins"></a>
-Plugins are just adapters to the API of external third party services
+Plugins are just adapters to the API of external third-party services
 #### <a name="GoogleChat"></a>GoogleChat

 ```javascript